openstack/ironic-inspector-specs/specs/dmidecode-reporting.rst

 However, more specific information about DIMMs would help deployers to schedule nodes for low latency workloads.
 Similarly, CPU data fields such as signature and socket designation would be useful for inventory management.
-This spec proposes a collector for the **ironic-inspector** to obtain a few more key details of CPU, memory, and BIOS.
+This spec proposes a collector for the **ironic-python-agent** to obtain a few more key details of CPU, memory, and BIOS.